icra/uct-icra-model/README.md

     - Rs  < Rsm.
     - effluent alkalinity < 50 mg/L as CaCO3.

-## Future
+## Future / new functionality to be added
-  - new energy consumption module.
+  - energy consumption module.
-  - new anaerobic digestion module (will consider inorganic carbon exiting, created from TOC).
+  - anaerobic digestion module (will consider inorganic carbon exiting, created from TOC).
-  - new stoichiometry for CO2 produced.
+  - stoichiometry for CO2 produced.
   - [GUI] add a source code viewer to see equations.
   - [GUI] API.